 If you saw my Instagram Stories the other day, you got to see the first round of these layered s'mores brownies that went up in flames.

 Literally up in flames.
 I'm not making this up.

 The mini marshmallows I carefully hand placed into rows were now a well-charred black layer mess.
 And the parchment paper that hung over the edges of my 8" x 8" USA baking pan...burnt to ashes.
 Gone.

 So, I thought I would take a minute to give you some helpful broiling tips for toasting the mini-marshmallow layer of this s'mores brownies recipe.

-- Avoid any distractions as much as possible while you’re broiling the top of the mini marshmallows layer.
-It’s important to pay attention and keep and eye on the mini marshmallows while they toast.
-Toasting the marshmallows can take any where from 3-6 minutes.
+Avoid any distractions as much as possible while you're broiling the top of the mini marshmallows layer.
+It's important to pay attention and keep and eye on them while they toast.
+This take any where from 3-6 minutes.

 Despite my epic fail the first time around, broiling in itself really isn't difficult.
 But, like I mentioned above and will stress again here, you really need to pay attention to the time while they're in there.